 10 Facts About the Mayans

 The ancient Maya civilization, thriving in Mesoamerica centuries ago, continues to fascinate us.
 We’re drawn to their impressive cities swallowed by jungles, their intricate calendars, and the enigma surrounding their disappearance.
 But how much do we really know about them?
-Here are 10 facts about the Mayans that might surprise you:
+Here are 10 **Mayans facts** that might surprise you:

-1. They weren’t all about peace and love.
+- They weren’t all about peace and love.
 While the Maya were known for their advancements in art, mathematics, and astronomy, they weren’t strangers to conflict.
-Warfare likely played a significant role in their society, and evidence suggests they practiced human sacrifice as a religious ritual, though the extent and reasons for it are still debated by scholars.
+Warfare, often hierarchical and ritualistic, likely played a significant role in their society, and evidence suggests they practiced human sacrifice as a religious ritual, though the extent and reasons for it are still debated by scholars.

-7. They left their mark through their writing.
+- They left their mark through their writing.
 The Maya developed a complex writing system known as hieroglyphics.
-Unlike our alphabet, Mayan hieroglyphs represent words or syllables and were often carved into stone or painted on pottery.
+Unlike our alphabet, Mayan hieroglyphs represent words or syllables and were often carved into stone, painted on pottery, or even written on bark paper books known as codices.
 While we’ve deciphered much of it, researchers are still working to understand its full complexity.

 5 More Mind-Blowing Facts About the Mayans